-A theft occurs when a person intentionally attempts to deprive the rightful owner of the property of their interest in that property.
-The theft is committed when the intention to steal is formed and the property is moved or becomes moveable.
+Theft occurs when a person intentionally attempts to deprive the rightful owner of the property of their interest in that property.
+The theft is committed when the intention to steal is formed, and the property is moved or becomes moveable.

-Sentencing for theft depends on the defendant’s background, the value of the property and the nature of the allegations.
-The maximum punishment for theft under $5,000 is 2 years in jail, or 6 months if the Crown proceeds summarily.
-In cases were the theft is over $5,000 the maximum punishment can be as high as 10 years in jail.
+Sentencing for theft depends on the defendant’s background, the value of the property, and the nature of the allegations.
+The maximum punishment for theft under $5,000 is 2 years in jail or 6 months if the Crown proceeds summarily.
+In cases where the theft is over $5,000, the maximum punishment can be as high as 10 years in jail.

-Shoplifting is theft of goods from a commercial or retail store.
-The Crown, when determining on how to proceed with a shoplifting prosecution will evaluate the defendant’s background and criminal record, the value of the property stolen, and the level of sophistication.
-First time offenders, where the theft lacks sophistication and the amount of property stolen is relatively minor, may be offered diversion.
-They will be asked to complete some community service, perhaps attend counselling if it is appropriate and upon successful completion. the charges will be withdrawn.
-However, repeat offenders or those that work in organized groups to steal property, will be prosecuted and could face lengthy jail sentences for even minor thefts.
+Shoplifting is the theft of goods from a commercial or retail store.
+The Crown, when determining how to proceed with a shoplifting prosecution, will evaluate the defendant’s background and criminal record, the value of the property stolen, and the level of sophistication.
+First-time offenders, where the theft lacks sophistication, and the amount of property stolen is relatively minor, may be offered diversion.
+They will be asked to complete some community service, perhaps attend counselling if it is appropriate, and upon successful completion.
+The charges will be withdrawn.
+However, repeat offenders, or those that work in organized groups to steal property, will be prosecuted and could face lengthy jail sentences for even minor thefts.

-A Court will in, almost every case, order restitution be paid by the defendant if found guilty.
+A Court will, in almost every case, order restitution to be paid by the defendant if found guilty.

-Defences to Mischief often revolve around the ownership of the damaged property, challenging the extent of the property damage, and whether the damage was caused willfully and with knowledge that the conduct would cause damage or interfere with a person’s enjoyment of the property.
+Defences to Mischief often revolve around the ownership of the damaged property, challenging the extent of the property damage and whether the damage was caused willfully and with the knowledge that the conduct would cause damage or interfere with a person’s enjoyment of the property.

 For the offence to be considered mischief to the level that would warrant criminal charges, the damage must be more than trivial; it must be more than a minor inconvenience.
 The Crown must prove that the usefulness or value of the property has been reduced, even if only momentarily.